arjunGbtz/ezy.css-website/docs/components.md

 These are based on the utility classes and can be freely customized.

-**Note**: most of these components with some exceptions do not contain background colors, etc. by default, they need to be manually set
+**Note**: Most components do not have predefined background colors, so you need to set them manually using utility classes

 ## Buttons